 Level playing field 79: The future relationship must ensure open and fair competition.
 Provisions to ensure this should cover state aid, competition, social and employment standards, environmental standards, climate change, and relevant tax matters, building on the level playing field arrangements provided for in the Withdrawal Agreement and commensurate with the overall economic relationship.
 The Parties should consider the precise nature of commitments in relevant areas, having regard to the scope and depth of the future relationship.
 These commitments should combine appropriate and relevant Union and international standards, adequate mechanisms to ensure effective implementation domestically, enforcement and dispute settlement as part of the future relationship.

-This is classic political declaration material.
-The reader can choose to be worried about it or not, but like the rest of the document’s repeated mentions of cross-border concerns like climate change, this list of shared commitments goes to the heart of the EU’s paranoia that Britain will deregulate, boosting competitiveness.
-Who knows when we’ll be in a position to do so, but we should not underestimate Brussels’ preoccupation with preventing such a course of action.
+You can choose to be worried about this demand or not, but like the rest of the document’s repeated mentions of cross-border concerns like climate change, this list of “shared” commitments goes to the heart of the EU’s paranoia that Britain will deregulate in a bid to boost competitiveness.

 Years from now, with the Irish border still unresolved, the EU will be finding ways of keeping us in its orbit principally for this reason.
 If the British government of the time provides enough assurances, the backstop may cease sooner rather than later, but not without huge concessions over market regulation.
 The EU doesn’t want a Singapore next door.
 Incidentally Singapore’s manufacturing sector as a percentage of GDP is around the same as the UK’s.